sayampy/DBL/README.md

 # DBL
 ## Discord Bot Language
-This Two and program under copyright.
+This project is under copyright and [LICENSE](https://github.com/sayampy/DBL/LICENSE).
 Don't use this for commarcial perposes